xunita/apexnorecoil-main-derived-from-pachara/README.md

 * Added the hyde.dll code to hide the process in task manager (NoRecoilScript & NoRecoilScript-Old-From-PACHARA).
 * Replace the r99 pattern with car since I use it a lot (NoRecoilScript).
 * Replaced the R301 pattern by another pattern more accurate IMO than the last one (NoRecoilScript).
+* Whenever you change your sens, you have to update it in the .ahk file too to be consistent.